5 Signs of a Bad Web Design Agency

 - Site’s working prototype

-- Finalized prototype (looking exactly like the final website to be launched)
+- A ready prototype (looking exactly like the final website to be running)

 - What makes an attractive website?